If you're in the market for a home loan in Australia, you've got plenty of options.

 Should you get a home loan through a big bank?

-The ten banks listed above hold 92% of all of Australia's outstanding home loans.
+The ten banks listed above hold almost 92% of all of Australia's outstanding home loans.

 And while there are hundreds of other providers out there, you might not have heard of most of them.
-So, it's understandable that you might gravitate towards these larger institutions.
+It's understandable that you might gravitate towards these larger institutions with familiar brand names, and there can be significant advantages to choosing one of the big players.

-However, you probably shouldn't limit yourself to the big players.
+However, you probably also shouldn't limit yourself to the big players.

 Smaller lenders often offer even lower rates to attract customers, and may provide more personalised services.